Housing Element Update

 - What is the relationship to other Elements of the General Plan?

 California State law requires that the City of Garden Grove update the Housing Element every eight years.
 These frequent updates are required because housing is critical to ensure economic prosperity and quality of life in our region.
-The revised Housing Element must be adopted by the Garden Grove City Council no later than October 2021, or the City of Garden Grove could lose eligibility for significant sources of funding currently provided by the State.
+The revised Housing Element must be adopted by the Garden Grove City Council, or the City of Garden Grove could lose eligibility for significant sources of funding currently provided by the State.

 The components of the Housing Element are largely dictated by the State.
 The following chapters must be included: